smoeding/emacs-augeas-mode/README.md

 # Emacs major mode for Augeas

-This is a small hack to provide an Emacs major mode to write [Augeas](http://augeas.net/) lenses.
+This is a small hack to provide an Emacs major mode to write [Augeas](http://augeas.net/) code.
 I'm using this mode to write my own Augeas lenses to be used in Puppet.

+The mode is still at an early stage.

+## Features

+Currently the following features are available:

+- Font lock for Augeas code

 ## Installation

 Put the file `augeas-mode.el` somewhere in your `load-path`.
-The put the following code in your init file (e.g. `~/.emacs.d/init.el`):
+Also add the following code to your init file (e.g. `~/.emacs.d/init.el`):

 ```elisp
 (autoload 'augeas-mode "augeas-mode" "Major mode for editing augeas files." t)